 Guidelines for Use

 Carroll County Public Schools purchases a limited amount of blog licenses for instructional and professional development use from Edublogs.
-This is the only approved blogging tool for use with students.

 - Please read the Edublogs Terms of Service